 Most of the manufacturers have a sample board handy.
 Take one home to see how your future quartz countertop edge will work with your kitchen.
 If this isn’t an option, do the opposite: bring samples or pictures from home to see how well it fits.

 Last but not least: enjoy the process!
-Even though the choice can be difficult and sometimes stressful, it can be a lot of fun furnishing your new kitchen or revamping the old one.
+Even though the choice can be stressful, furnishing your new kitchen or revamping your old one should be fun!

-The best way to choose the perfect countertop edge for your quartz countertop is to make sure you work with professionals that can help you visualize the process much better.
+The best way to choose the perfect countertop edge for your quartz countertop is to work with professionals that can help you visualize the process.
 Granite Selection is a manufacturer and installer of quartz, granite, and other stone countertops for kitchens and bathrooms in the Chicagoland area.
 Choosing edges for your quartz countertop is much easier with Granite Selection as your partner.

 We are located in Elk Grove Village, IL.
 We serve anyone within a 70-mile radius.
 Give us a call at (888) 906 3317 and we’ll be happy to assist you.